brackets-userland/brackets-snippets/README.md

 Snippets extension for Brackets

-Default shortcut to launch is Ctrl+Alt+Space
+Default shortcut to launch is Ctrl+Alt+Space (Cmd-Ctrl-Space for Mac)

 See [CHANGELOG](CHANGELOG.md) for latest news on features/fixes.